lunjon/gokdl/README.md

 ## API

-The API for module is very still very rough.
+Although the module is useful, the API for module is very still very rough.

+I'm grateful for any feedback and suggestion regarding the API!